RobinCsl/sentry-in-react-micro-fe/README.md

 ```

 What's more, if you close the React development overlay for errors, you can still trigger an application error for the main application, by pressing the button with label "Trigger application error".
 You should see in the console that the event was also logged and it is prefixed with `react-app`.

+> Note: The _Report feedback_ buttons don't work on the deployed app because the Sentry DSNs used in these examples are obtained from a local instance of Sentry.
+See the [getsentry/onpremise](https://github.com/getsentry/onpremise) repository for more information about that.

 ## TODO